Extreme Pianism: The Technologies, Gimmicks, and Aesthetics of Nineteenth-Century VirtuosityRead more

 The Cornell Center for Historical Keyboards fosters original and imaginative approaches to the performance and study of keyboard instruments, their technological underpinnings, their intersections with other arts, and their participation in the global currents of cultural and social history.

-Guest organist Kola Owolabi visits Cornell to perform his program, "Eclectic Inspiration," on the Aeolian-Skinner organ in Sage Chapel.Read more
+Guest organist Daniel Minnick joins us this Wednesday (Nov 1) from the Eastman School of Music to perform on the Aeolian-Skinner organ in Sage Chapel.Read more

 A History of Decay: Developing a Sonic Archive for the Cornell Center for Historical Keyboards